TenSketch/Prabhat/content/about/About_Prabhat.md

 She holds to her credit of directing 20+ dance dramas and 50+ classical compositions using the vast exposure and experience of 45 years in the field.

+---

 **_Bharat R Prabhath:_**

-&emsp; &emsp; Bharat R Prabhath hails from the illustrious family of Prabhath.
+Bharat R Prabhath hails from the illustrious family of Prabhath.
 The originative highbrow was exposed to the values of Indian arts, culture and traditions from a very young age.

 Bharat began his formal training in Kathak in the year 2004 under the able guidance of Smt Nirupama and Shri Rajendra.
 He has had the opportunity to tour across the country and abroad and participate in a number of programmes at prestigious festivals.